m00nligh7/Shadow/README.md

 `pip3 install -r requirements.txt`

-8) Try to launch server side(Server.py) and try to use chat using client side(Client.py)
+8) Try to launch server side(Server.py) and try to use messenger using client side(Client.py)

 `python Server.py` or `python Client.py`

 **For Windows**

-My Chat is not tested on Windows yet.
+My project is not tested on Windows yet.
 May not work right now